nanoporetech/modkit/docs/src/advanced_usage.md

 # modkit, subcommand documentation

-The goal of `modkit` is to enable easy and correct manipulation of BAM files containing modified base information (modBAMs).
+The goal of `modkit` is to enable best-practices manipulation of BAM files containing modified base information (modBAMs).
 The various sub-commands and tools available in `modkit` are described below.
 This information can be obtained by invoking the long help (`--help`) for each command.

+> Advanced usage information.

 ```bash